 Data entry clerks often encounter errors or discrepancies in the data they handle.

-Good problem-solving skills help data entry clerks identify and fix errors on their own, ensuring their accuracy and reliability.
+Good problem-solving skills help data entry clerks identify and fix errors on their own, ensuring data accuracy and reliability.

 You can test an applicant’s problem-solving skills through the following scenario: